Starting an Equal Vote Chapter

 Focus: Meetings can be focused and action oriented, or casual community building educational experiences.
 Know your audience and tailor your event's vibe based on the people you think are most likely to come.
 Make sure people know if food and drinks will be available or if the event is a potluck.

 Create a facebook event for your first meeting.
-To ensure that your event shows up on our event listings make sure to select "STAR Voting" and "Equal Vote" as co-hosts.
-Represent.Us is a partner here in Oregon so make sure to list your local chapter as a co-host and reach out to their chapter organizers.
+To ensure that your event shows up on our event listings make sure to select "STAR Voting" and "Equal Vote" as co-hosts as well as any other coalition members.
+Represent.Us is a partner here in Oregon.
+Make sure to list your local chapter as a co-host and reach out to their chapter organizers to help promote it.

 Find people to invite!
 Reach out to us (firstname.lastname@example.org) to see if we have people signed up in your area.
 Invite your friends, family, neighbors, and people from other local groups or organizations.
 When you invite people, ask them if they have ideas of where to find other like minded people.
 Build your network!